Secondary osteoarthritis – Special features in Rheumatoid Arthritis

 Rheumatoid Arthritis and Osteoarthritis: Why Hips and Knees are Particularly at Risk

-Many people with Rheumatism know: it rarely remains a pure inflammation of the joints.
-Often, over the years, a secondary osteoarthritis – i.e., joint wear caused by Rheumatoid Arthritis is triggered.
-The large joints such as hip and knee are particularly affected.
-This blog explains in detail how the disease develops, what symptoms are typical, and why in the final stage often only an endoprosthesis (hip replacement or knee replacement) helps.
+Many people with rheumatism know: It rarely stays a pure inflammation of the joints.
+Often, over the years, a secondary osteoarthritis – also a joint wear, caused by the Rheumatoid arthritis is triggered.
+Especially the large joints such as hip and knee are affected.
+This blog explains in detail how the disease develops, which symptoms are typical, and why in the end stage often only a prosthesis (hip-THR or knee-THR) helps.

 What does secondary osteoarthritis mean in rheumatism?

-Osteoarthritis refers to the wear of the articular cartilage.
-In primary osteoarthritis, age and overloading are the main factors.
-In secondary osteoarthritis, on the other hand, another underlying disease is present.
+Under Arthrosis is understood as the wear of the joint cartilage.
+In primary arthrosis, age and overloading are the main factors.
+In secondary arthrosis, however, another underlying disease is the cause.

-Rheumatoid Arthritis is a chronic inflammatory autoimmune disease that leads to the destruction of the synovial membrane, cartilage, and bone.
-The persistent inflammation results in severe joint damage over the years.
-This combination of inflammatory rheumatism and degenerative wear distinguishes secondary osteoarthritis from classical osteoarthritis.
+The Rheumatoid Arthritis is a chronic inflammatory autoimmune disease that leads to destruction of the joint synovium, cartilage and bone.
+From the persistent inflammation, over years a severe damage of the joints develops.
+This combination of inflammatory rheumatism and degenerative wear clearly distinguishes secondary arthrosis from primary arthrosis.

 How does osteoarthritis develop through Rheumatoid Arthritis?